 Food vendors will spend less to keep your food fresh and maintain lower production costs.
-When that happens, the price of your favorite food package will stay affordable – everyone wins!
+When that happens, the price of your favorite food package and vegetables will stay affordable – everyone wins!

 It Does Not Alter The Taste Of Your Food

 Remember we said dry ice does not come in direct contact with your food.
 Well, it does not leave residue behind too.
 While all that is reassuring, you might still worry if its gas will get into your food some way.
 Well, that doesn’t happen.

 Regardless of how long your food items stay in dry ice, it does not alter their taste or smells.
 All dry ice does is keep your food as fresh and natural as possible.

 It Can Work With Other Cooling Agents

 With dry ice, you needn’t throw out your other cooling agents.
 You can use them all together.
 In particular, dry ice works perfectly with gel ice packs.

 However, if you would be using dry ice as cooling agents for your food at home, you should know a few things about the handling and disposal.

 How To Handle Dry Ice Safely